-Talking about JPG format it is same as JPEG and both the formats can be considered as interchangeable.
-The major difference in both the formats lies in the number of characters used in their extension.
+Talking about JPG format, it is the same as JPEG, and both formats can be considered as interchangeable.
+The major difference in both formats lies in the number of characters used in their extension.
 JPEG uses .jpeg (4 characters) as an extension while .jpg uses 3 characters.
 The original .jpeg extension was cut short to .jpg as the earlier Windows versions (MS-DOS and FAT-16 file systems) supported only a three letter extension for the file.

 The limitation for the number of characters in the extension was restricted only to Windows and DOS users while UNIX and the Mac users continued using the .jpeg extension.
 However, the new versions of the Windows support more characters in their extension but the majority of the people have been used to using the JPG file.

 So in nutshell, there is no difference between JPG and JPEG image format.
 JPG is the outcome of the Windows and DOS limitation, and now is one of the most commonly used formats.

 Developed by Joint Photographic Experts Group in the year 2000, JPEG 2000 (JP2) is an image compression standard, where bitmap image is created using the JPEG 2000 Core Coding.
 These files can be stored using the lossy or lossless compression as required.
 When compared to JPEG, JPEG 2000 files uses wavelet compression algorithm while the former uses Digital Cosine Transform compression.
 JPEG 2000 was created to offer improved compression as well as image quality.

 b.
 The Different Between JPG and JPEG 2000